RickNollins/Solobuy/README.md

 Solobuy
 =======
-This is the UI for Solobuy, built with the Ionic Framework.
+This is the IOS UI for Solobuy, built with the Ionic Framework.